KingFelix/emerald/index.md

 This project aims to compile the information provided by the Panama papers to show the geographical structure of offshore activities.
 We intend to do so thanks to an interactive map showing connections between the different entities and officers concerned by the leak.
 The idea being to make the information shown on the map scalable.

 **Reserch questions :**
-&nbsp; - Which countries were the most involved in the offshore activities unveiled in the leak?   <br>
+- Which countries were the most involved in the offshore activities unveiled in the leak?   <br>
-&nbsp; - What are the relationships between countries and tax heavens?  <br>
+- What are the relationships between countries and tax heavens?  <br>
-&nbsp; - Where does corruption come from ?  <br>
+- Where does corruption come from ?  <br>

-We believe the a good understanding of the tax evasion could lead to the implementation of new tax regulations to prevent such aberrance.
+We believe a good understanding of the tax evasion could lead to the implementation of new tax regulations to prevent such aberrance.

 ----

 ### Tax Evasion

 From our analysis it becomes very clear they are few countries able to attract, keep and hide large amount of money from foreign tax authorities.
 It is clear the main incentive to create offshore accounts/companies is the savings on taxes allowed by a lack of economic policies in those countries.